scaleapi/mcp-atlas/data_exports/README.md

-# Data Exports for MCP Server Testing (for agent-environment)
+# Data Exports for MCP Server Testing

 This directory contains sample data that can be uploaded to various online services to create test environments that match the state used in existing test prompts and evaluations.